Planning for personalization: how to craft a dynamic content strategy [free template]

 Category, product, and search pages

-Category, product, and search pages usually have the most significant share of visits on e-commerces, so optimizing them for conversions is essential.
+Category, product, and search pages usually have the most significant share of visits on e-commerce sites, so optimizing them for conversions is essential.
 The same can be said about other segments, such as SaaS, that have several products or features for different customer profiles.
-Personalization can help you achieve that goal by making sure that each visitor sees only products that are relevant to them.
+Personalization can help you achieve that goal by ensuring each visitor sees only products relevant to them.

 You can use these pages to show users product recommendations based on blog posts they have read, search terms they have used, and products they have purchased.
 This will optimize their journey while searching for your products or solutions